-Exercise 2.14: Turning On Volume Rendering
+Exercise 2.16: Turning On Volume Rendering

 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

-- 1. Open the file disk_out_ref.ex2, load all variables, et Apply (see Exercise 2.5). - 2.
+- 1. Open the file disk_out_ref.ex2, load all variables, (see Exercise 2.7). - 2.
 Make sure disk_out_ref.ex2 is selected in the pipeline browser.
-Change the variable viewed to Temp and change the representation to Volume.
+Change the variable viewed to Temp and change the representation to Volume. - 3.
+If you get an Are you sure? dialog box warning you about the change to the volume representation, click Yes to enact the change.

 The solid opaque mesh is replaced with a translucent volume.
-You may notice that when rotating the image is temporarily replaced with a simpler image for performance reasons, which we discuss in more detail later in Chapter 3.
+You may notice that when rotating your object that the rendering is temporarily replaced with a simpler transparent surface for performance reasons.
+We discuss this behavior in more detail later in Chapter 4.

 A useful feature of ParaView's volume rendering is that it can be mixed with the surface rendering of other objects.
 This allows you to add context to the volume rendering or to mix visualizations for a more information-rich view.
-For example, we can combine this volume rendering with a streamline vector visualization like we did in Exercise 2.10.
+For example, we can combine this volume rendering with a streamline vector visualization like we did in Exercise 2.12.

-Exercise 2.15: Combining Volume Rendering and Surface-Based Visualization
+Exercise 2.17: Combining Volume Rendering and Surface-Based Visualization

-This exercise is a continuation of Exercise 2.14.
+This exercise is a continuation of Exercise 2.16.
 You will need to finish that exercise before beginning this one.

-- 1. Add the stream tracer filter \bigcirc to disk_out_ref.ex2. - 2.
-Click the efault button to accept the default parameters.
+- 1. Add the stream tracer filter \$\sigma\$ to disk_out_ref.ex2. - 2.
+Change the Seed Type parameter in the properties panel to Point Source. - 3.
+Uncheck the Show Sphere checkbox show Sphere in the properties panel under the seed type. - 4.
+Click the Apply button to accept these parameters.

 You should now be seeing the streamlines embedded within the volume rendering.
-The following additional steps add geometry to make the streamlines easier to see much like in Exercise 2.11.
+The following additional steps add geometry to make the streamlines easier to see much like in Exercise 2.13.
 They are optional, so you can skip them if you wish.

-3. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to apply the Tube filter and hit 💽 Apply.

-- 4. If the streamlines are colored by Temp, change that to Solid Color. - 5.
-Select StreamTracer1 in the pipeline browser. - 6.
-Add the glyph filter 💮 to StreamTracer1. - 7.
-In the properties panel, change the Vectors option (second option from the top) to V. - 8.
-In the properties panel, change the Glyph Type option (third option from the top) to Cone. - 9.
-Hit the Apply button. - 10.
+- 5. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to apply the Tube filter and hit Apply. - 6.
+If the streamlines are colored by Temp, change that to Solid Color. - 7.
+Select StreamTracer1 in the pipeline browser. - 8.
+Add the glyph filter (() to StreamTracer1. - 9.
+In the properties panel, change the Glyph Type option to Cone. - 10.
+In the properties panel, change the Vectors option to V. - 11.
+Scrolling down a bit, change Scale Mode to vector. - 12.
+Click the reset S button next to Scale Factor. - 13.
+Hit the Apply button. - 14.
 Color the glyphs with the Temp variable.